 Westminster pre-dates the invention of the light bulb, the automobile, and the zipper; the building of the Brooklyn Bridge and the Washington Monument; and manned air flight and the establishment of the World Series.
 Since Westminster held its first show 127 years ago, there have been 26 men elected president and 12 states have joined the union.

 The dog show has outlasted three previous versions of Madison Square Garden, and is currently being staged in MSG IV.
 It is one of only four events to be held in all four “Gardens.”

-The dog show has survived power outages, snowstorms, a national depression, two World Wars and a tugboat strike that threatened to shut down the city, in the process becoming the second longest continuously held sporting event in the country.
-Only the Kentucky Derby has been staged longer – but by just one year.
+The dog show has survived power outages, snowstorms, a national depression, two World Wars and a tugboat strike that threatened to shut down the city, in the process becoming the second-longest continuously held sporting event in the country.
+Only the Kentucky Derby has been staged longer – but by just two years.

 Westminster even pre-dates the establishment of the governing body of the sport, the American Kennel Club, by seven years.
 In fact, in 1877, members of Westminster and members of the Kennel Club of Philadelphia had together adopted a set of show rules and regulations and established a Board of Appeals to oversee these rules.
 This was the precursor of the American Kennel Club, which was finally created in 1884.

 As one might imagine, the history of the club and its show is rich and colorful.

 In the early Westminster years, some interesting names showed up in the catalogs.
 In the first show, there were two Staghounds listed as being from the late General George Custer’s pack and two Deerhounds that had been bred by the Queen of England.
 In 1889, the Czar of Russia is listed as the breeder of a Siberian Wolfhound entered, and the following year, one of the entries is a Russian Wolfhound whose listed owner was the Emperor of Germany.